I’m a Costco superfan. I love writing about Costco and giving tips to warehouse shoppers based on what I’ve learned.

 Costco is great for wine shoppers like me.
 The store has a wide selection of wine, and I don’t mind taking a chance sometimes because of Costco’s affordable options.

 I’ve even picked up a few of the retailer’s Kirkland Signature wines.
-I enjoy them and look them for every time I’m at the store.
+I enjoy them and look for them every time I’m at the store.

 Stick with the Gold Star card

-Costco has two membership options: A Gold Star card for $60 annually or an Executive card for $120 annually.
+Costco has two membership options: A Gold Star card for $65 annually or an Executive card for $130 annually.

 The Executive card has some additional benefits, with the biggest being the 2% annual reward.

-There were a few years when I really took advantage of the extra savings, like when I was buying diapers for my kids.
+There were a few years when I took advantage of the extra savings, like when buying diapers for my kids.
 But then there were a few years when I spent less than $3,000 annually at Costco, so the benefit didn’t balance out compared to the extra cost of the card.

 Bottom line